Quantum state preparation for multivariate functions: Introduction

-For the special case of Fourier series approximation, the closest work to ours is the Fourier series loader (FSL)~\cite{Moosa2023}.
+Some of the primitives we use were originally introduced by Childs et al.~\cite{Childs_2017} in the context of quantum linear system solvers.
+In the context of state preparation the closest work to ours is the Fourier series loader (FSL)~\cite{Moosa2023}.
 This method loads the Fourier coefficients in the main qubit register, hence avoiding the use of ancilla qubits.
 It then employs the quantum Fourier transform (QFT) to prepare the target state using additional $\mathcal{O}(n^2)$ gates.
 Related ideas of using the QFT for Fourier series interpolation of a target function from a coarse grid to a finer grid were earlier explored in~\cite{garcia-ripollQuantuminspiredAlgorithmsMultivariate2021}.
-In comparison, our method uses ancilla qubits, but it is more general, and cuts down the number of two-qubit gates by avoiding QFT.
+In comparison, our method uses ancilla qubits, but it is more general, and, in the limit of large $n$, cuts down the number of two-qubit gates by avoiding QFT.
 A related method called the Walsh series loader (WSL)~\cite{zylberman2023efficient} approximates the target function by a Walsh series, which is loaded on the quantum computer using techniques from~\cite{Welch_2014}.
 While WSL is shallower than FSL, it introduces a further approximation error which also affects the probability of success.
 Our method does not have this additional error.
+We provide a thorough comparison of multivariate state preparation techniques in Appendix~\ref{app:prior_works}.
+The code implementing the presented protocols and the data to reproduce all results are available at GitHub and Zenodo~\cite{mvsp1.0.0.2025}.